What is the 2% Interest Arbitration Cap and how it impacts property tax.

-Unanimously approved by the Legislature and the Governor in June 2014, the extension on the 2% cap on Interest Arbitration awards is set to expire on December 31, 2017.
-While the 2% property tax levy cap will continue, the cap on Interest Arbitration awards will expire on the same day that the final report and recommendations of the Police and Fire Public Interest Arbitration Impact Task Force is due, unless the Legislature and Governor act.
+Unanimously approved by the Legislature and the Governor in June 2014, the extension on the 2% cap on Interest Arbitration awards expired on December 31, 2017.
+While the 2% property tax levy cap will continue, the cap on Interest Arbitration awards expired on the same day that the final report and recommendations of the Police and Fire Public Interest Arbitration Impact Task Force were due.

 If the cap on interest arbitration expires, while the 2% property tax levy cap remains in effect, municipalities will be forced to reduce or eliminate municipal services in order to fund interest arbitration awards.

 "In high-tax NJ, pay-hike cap for cops, firefighters, a hot issue” article by Michaelle Bond from The Philadelphia Inquirer posted at philly.com.
 10/18/17

 Our view: Keep NJ arbitration cap that saves billions for property taxpayers editorial from Press of Atlantic City 10/15/17

 “Will ending cop salary cap raise your taxes?”
 Q&A with State Policemen’s Benevolent Association president Pat Colligan and NJLM Executive Director Michael J. Darcy, CAE, from app.com 9/28/17